Stories Behind Shrines, Temples, and Sacred Places

 Fushimi Inari Taisha

 Why are there so many vermilion torii gates and Fox statues at Fushimi Inari Taisha Shrine?
-Female Emperor Genmei's wish to bless the harvest.
+Reigning Emperor Genmei's wish to bless the harvest.

 Todaiji Temple

-Emperor Shomu's dearest desire was realized by building the Greate Buddha and Todaiji Temple.
+Emperor Shomu's dearest desire was realized by building the Great Buddha and Todaiji Temple.
 What was his desire?

 Golden Pavillion

-Golden Pavillion's three-story architecture represents, from the top down, Buddhism, Samurai, and Court Nobles.
+Golden Pavilion's three-story architecture represents, from the top down, Buddhism, Samurai, and Court Nobles.
 Shogun Yoshimitsu's power is expressed by this order.

 Itsukushima Shrine